jean-rl/agents-micai-25/README.md

 #### Inference Engine

 - `Colab`: If you wish to run the `colab_agents.ipynb` notebook on Google Colab, no additional setup is required.
 The notebook is pre-configured to use the `llama-server` binary included in the `utils/` folder.
 - `Local Setup`: First download and install LM Studio from [this link](https://lmstudio.ai/).
 Then download a compatible model for local inference using the user interface.
 We recommend `qwen/qwen3-4b-thinking-2507` or `llama3.1-8b`.
+To see full logs while running any language model, open a terminal and run `lms log stream`, for more details visit the [log-stream](https://lmstudio.ai/docs/cli/log-stream) documentation.

 # ⚙️ Tutorial Structure & Requirements